Reviewed by Alex Bouchard, Florida Land Acquisition Specialist at Buy Land FL

 No. Many owners of Walton County land live somewhere else now.
 We can handle the process remotely, coordinate title and closing documents, and Florida supports remote online notarization in many situations, which helps many out-of-state sellers close without traveling back to DeFuniak Springs.

 Sometimes.
 In coastal or near-coastal parts of Walton County, we may need to account for flood exposure, access, environmental review, or other diligence items.
-That does not stop us from buying land there, but it can affect timing and pricing.
+That doesn't stop us from buying land there, but it can affect timing and pricing.